 Despite what people think, orchids are remarkably easy to grow and maintain in a household setting.
 As you can imagine, light is essential to the growth of all plants and flowers.
 Helpfully, an orchid's leaves will tell you whether they are getting enough light:

 - Light Green - this means that the Orchid is getting the perfect amount of light.

 - Yellow - the Orchid is getting too much sunlight, so try to move the Orchid to an area that is more shaded.

 - Dark Green - the Orchid is not getting enough light.
 The leaves go dark to enable the plant to absorb as much light as possible.

-Bloom Spikes Orchids have bloom spikes in cycles of 90-120 days after the bloom emerges from the plant.
+Orchids have bloom spikes in cycles of 90-120 days after the bloom emerges from the plant.
 Some people like to cut the stem of the orchid back to the 1st or 2nd bract.
 This will encourage the flower to bloom from the existing orchid spike.
-However the problem with this strategy is that the resulting flower will often be smaller. arena flowers Water Helpfully, the roots of the Orchid will react if they are not getting enough water.
-You should aim to water an Orchid no more than once a week.
-Never leave an Orchid in water.
+However the problem with this strategy is that the resulting flower will often be smaller.
+Helpfully, the roots of the orchid will react if they are not getting enough water.
+You should aim to water an orchid no more than once a week.
+Never leave an orchid in water.
 During watering, excess moisture can easily be trapped between the leaves of sympodial orchids such as Phalaenopsis.
 Without air movement to help the water evaporate, it will eventually rot the plant and cause it to die.
-Room Temperature The normal room temperature (25 C) of your home will generally be appropriate for an orchid.
+The normal room temperature (25 C) of your home will generally be appropriate for an orchid.
 If you are comfortable in a temperature then the orchid will be too.
 Interestingly orchids struggle to grow in soil.
 This is because they are epiphytes, or air plants.
 This means that they grow best in substances like moss, so they get both air and water.
 All our orchids are potted in moss before they arrive.